TheSmashLab/Tensegrity/README.md

 ## Organization
 ### 2D-Tensegrity-Sim
-The `2D-Tensegrity-Sim` directory contains all the code for the project.
+The `src` directory contains all the code for the project.
 * `main.py` is the primary file to run the project.
 It take as an input a yaml file
 * `data_structures.py` contains the `Node`, `Connection`, `Control`, and `Tensegrity` classes
 * `yaml_parser.py` reads the yaml file and returns the Tensegrity object.
 See [YAML Doc](docs/yaml.md) for how to format the yaml file